HumanSignal/label-studio/docs/source/guide/frontend_reference.md

 Type data: `array`

-Array of completions.
-See [Completions Documentation](/guide/export.html#Basic-format) for more information.
+Array of annotations.
+See the [annotation documentation](/guide/export.html#Raw-JSON-format-of-completed-tasks) for more information.

 #### predictions

 Type data: `array`

 Array of predictions.
-Every object as completion.
-See [Completions Documentation](/guide/export.html#Basic-format) for more information.
+Similar structure as completions or annotations.
+See the [annotation documentation](/guide/export.html#Raw-JSON-format-of-completed-tasks) for more information.

 ### user